ONSdigital/ras-secure-message/investigations/secure_message_performance_review.md

 The main concern is the longer-term future of Secure Message.
 I do not believe the existing architecture is well suited to additional development or a substantial increase in load.
 Fundamentally, the underlying data model is not the right fit for how the service is now being used and would need to be addressed.

-On balance, if substantial new functionality or significantly greater scale were required in the future, the time and effort involved would probably be better spent developing a replacement based on a more appropriate architecture and data model, rather than attempting to redevelop the existing service.
+On balance, if new functionality or significantly greater scale were required in the future, the time and effort involved would probably be better spent developing a replacement based on a more appropriate architecture and data model, rather than attempting to redevelop the existing service.